 eBooks can be read online without downloading to your personal devices, or computer, using the eBook provider's platform.

-To download an eBook to your computer in either pdf or epub format it is necessary that you have installed Adobe Digital Editions software.
-Similarly you can download an eBook on your personal device such as smartphone or tablets by installing a free app - Bluefire reader or Aldiko Book Reader (Android devices only).
+To download an eBook to your computer in either pdf or epub format it is usually necessary that you have installed Adobe Digital Editions software.
+Similarly you can download an eBook on your personal device such as smartphone or tablets by installing a free app such as Bluefire reader.

 NOTE: You cannot download an eBook on computer lab or library computers as you will not be able to install Adobe Digital Editions software on these computers.
-Use Read Online option to view the eBook and loan the title to print or copy an eBook.
+Instead use the Read Online option on public computers to view the eBook.

 eBooks are protected by Digital Rights Management (DRM).
 Different publishers apply different levels of DRM restrictions which may limit the number of devices an eBook can be copied to, or impose limits on borrowing, printing, downloading and modifying.
 Some publishers' collections of eBooks are DRM free.